juliogomez/netdevops/README.md

 * 1 central _headend_ router where _partner_ extranet VPN connections from remote devices are terminated
 * 4 remote _partner_ routers (_partner1_, _partner2_, _partner3_, _partner4_) that represent the _unmanaged_ side of extranet/partner VPN connections

-Both the remote _partner_ routers and the _headend_ one are configured with IP SLA probes, to send interesting traffic through the VPNs and keep them active.
+Simulated devices connected to both, the remote _partner_ routers and the _headend_ one, are configured with IP SLA probes, to send interesting traffic through the VPNs and keep them active.

 Every remote _partner_ router (1 to 4) is completely configured to establish their respective VPNs.
 Having connectivity for each one of them will depend exclusively on having the proper configuration applied on the _headend_ router side.

-At the _headend_ router we have already provided the required configuration to setup VPN connections towards _partner1_ and _partner2_ remote devices.
+On the _headend_ router we have already provided the required configuration to setup VPN connections towards _partner1_ and _partner2_ remote devices.
 The `partners` directory includes YAML files with all required parameters to configure the _headend_ router and complete the VPN connections _just_ for _partner1_ and _partner2_ remote locations (not 3 and 4).

 This configuration has been provided using Ansible and associated NSO modules during step 8 of the _setup_ phase.
 That step is the one that runs an Ansible playbook, described in the `site.yaml` file.
 If you go through its content, you will see that first it synchronizes the configuration from NSO to the remote devices for consistency (in case there might have been any changes configured directly on the devices they will be overwritten by this step).
 Then the playbook will load _partner1_ and _partner2_ YAML files into variables, and push those those to NSO as new headend router configuration to activate those specific VPNs.
 Finally the playbook with instruct NSO to sync that new configuration from NSO to the _headend_ router.

 However, _partner3_ and _partner4_ VPNs are pre-configured __only__ on the partner/remote side, and will need you to provide additional configuration on the _headend_ to complete those VPNs setup.

-Instead of configuring it manually, or via YAML files and Ansible, for this demos you will be able to define the required configuration in the _headend_ via the GUI management portal.
+Instead of configuring it manually, or via YAML files and Ansible, for this demos you will be able to define the required configuration in the _headend_ via a GUI management portal.
 It will allow you to provide the required parameters, and the GUI will translate them into the required information to send towards NSO north-bound APIs.

 <p align="center">
 <img src="imgs/52hempelements.png">